nadir-tabouni/Lumen/docs/design-decisions.md

 Therefore, we will likely:
-Therefore, we will likely:
-Therefore, we will likely:

 + Change the database schema multiple times along the way, and
 + Switch to a more capable database system at some point.